uhkniazi/CGraphClust/README.md

 columns of the count matrix.
 These patterns make more sense if the graph was built on the correlation matrix instead of absolute correlation values.

+# plot.heatmap.cluster
+very similar to the previous function, but plots heatmap instead of line graph

 # getClusterMarginal
 ARGS: object of CGraphClust class, mCounts = count matrix with rows as type 1 vertices (genes) and columns as samples;